antmcgrann/whatsthewave/README.md

 Trouble Shooting:

-A common issue is the
+A common issue is the having the google maps API up and running.
+For issues displaying the maps properly refer to: https://dev.to/thepuskar/how-to-hide-your-api-keys-in-react-4k55

 ### Prerequisites